 In a cardiovascular outcomes trial (LEADER trial), serum lipase and amylase were routinely measured.
 Among liraglutide-treated patients, 7.9% had a lipase value at any time during treatment greater than or equal to 3 times the upper limit of normal compared with 4.5% of placebo-treated patients, and 1% of liraglutide-treated patients had an amylase value at any time during treatment of greater than or equal to 3 times the upper limit of normal versus 0.7% of placebo-treated patients.

 The clinical significance of elevations in lipase or amylase with liraglutide is unknown in the absence of other signs and symptoms of pancreatitis.

 Mean increases from baseline in heart rate of 2 to 3 beats per minute have been observed with Xultophy 100/3.6 which is attributable to the liraglutide component.

-Administration of Xultophy 100/3.6 may cause formation of antibodies against insulin degludec and/or liraglutide.
-In rare cases, the presence of such antibodies may necessitate adjustment of the Xultophy 100/3.6 dose in order to correct a tendency to hyper-or hypoglycemia.
+Administration of Xultophy 100/3.6 may cause the formation of antibodies against insulin degludec and/or liraglutide.
+In rare cases, the presence of such antibodies may necessitate adjustment of the Xultophy 100/3.6 dose to correct a tendency to hyper-or hypoglycemia.